Sanctions (law)

 As a noun, the term is usually used in the plural form, even if it only refers to a single event: if a judge fines a party, it is not said that they imposed a sanction, but that they imposed sanctions.

 A judge may sanction a party during a legal proceeding, by which it is implied that they impose penalties.
 In the United States federal court system, certain types of conduct are sanctionable under Rule 11 of the Federal Rules of Civil Procedure.

-Conversely and sometimes confusingly, the word may be used to imply "approve of," especially in an official sense.
-"The law sanctions such behavior" would imply that the behavior spoken of enjoys the specific approval of law.
+Conversely (and sometimes contradictorily), the word may be used to mean "approve of", especially in an official context.
+For example, the statement "The law sanctions such behavior" would imply that the behavior spoken of enjoys the specific approval of law or legal institutions.

-To sanction implies make a legal agreement.
-The word is derived from sanctus, to make holy.
+To sanction implies to make a legal agreement.
+Sanction comes from the Latin word sānctiō, meaning "a law or decree that is sacred or inviolable."
 A legal agreement or sanction imposes approvals, rules, guidelines and penalties on conduct.